 Good Internal Fit

-Finally, you want that agent to be a lift to the morale, character, and confidence of the brokerage internally.
+Finally, you want agents who lift the morale, character, and confidence of the brokerage.
 A real estate brokerage is an interesting work environment in that an agent’s closest colleagues also happen to be their closest competitors as well.

-Bringing an agent into your office environment that has a toxic effect on moral and interoffice life isn’t just unpleasant―it is unprofitable.
-Your other agents won’t perform as well and will start to consider leaving your brokerage to go somewhere that doesn’t feel so tainted.
+Bringing an agent into your office environment who has a toxic effect on morale and interoffice life isn’t just unpleasant―it’s also unprofitable.
+Other agents on your team won’t perform as well, and eventually, they’ll start to look elsewhere for a more positive work environment that doesn’t feel so tainted.

 The Ideal Real Estate Broker

-Just like there are important traits for a real estate agent, there are things you want to make sure your real estate broker has as well.
+In the same way that certain traits make for a great agent hire, there will be important traits to look for in a real estate broker.
 Here are the three most important things your next real estate broker needs to be.

 Your broker is an important voice of knowledge and advice for questions that arise in your real estate career.
-Having a broker who is not only willing to share this advice when you ask but also willing to invest in your career as a mentor and guide will shallow out your learning curve dramatically and get you to a place of profitability and growth much faster.
+Having a broker willing to share their expertise and invest in your career will dramatically flatten out your learning curve.
+Having a mentor and guide will quickly help you get to a place of profitability and growth.